 An applicant/recipient shall take all necessary steps to utilize all potential financial resources and apply their own property and resources to their support.
 Ineligibility shall result if applicant/recipient refuses without good cause to utilize a financial resource that is available or, through his/her actions and without good cause makes a financial resource unavailable.
 The conditions and terms of ineligibility shall be determined by SCHHSA.

 Section 19.
-Real Property
+Real Property (Revised October 2021)

+Real and personal property, which an applicant owns or in which he has an interest, are resources which must be considered and matched against resource limits before aid is granted.
+Refer to Section 25 for application of liens on real property.
+These limits ensure that persons who own property sufficient to provide themselves with the necessities of life do not receive aid intended for those in greater need.
+Limits on property, which he or she can retain and remain eligible for aid, are set forth in this chapter.

 a.
 An applicant/recipient shall be ineligible for General Assistance if such applicant or recipient owns real property other than the home in which he/she resides, except for the following: